virtutae/weatherApp/README.md

 ## Why This App Exists

 I was tired trying so many weather apps that none of them seemed to predict the weather accurately.
-This app is trying to close the gap at least by agreggating 5 models and "making an average".
-Sometimes they wildly disagree and that disagreement *is* the forecast: genuine uncertainty.
+This app is trying to close the gap at least, by agreggating 5 models and by "making an average".
+Sometimes these models wildly disagree and that disagreement *is* the forecast: genuine uncertainty.

 Ensemble gives you that information instead of hiding it behind a single number.